TDR-SDC/fsd_simulator/pure_pursuit/README.md

 ## Usage ##

-- to see the controller in action run the dollowing launch command
+- to see the controller in action run the following launch command
 ```bash
 roslaunch eufs_gazebo sensor_integration.launch          # launch integrated pipeline
 ```